asarkar1/asarkar1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Dr. Abhijit Sarkar is a Senior Research Associate in the Division of Data & Analytics at [Virginia Tech Transportation Institute (VTTI)](https://www.vtti.vt.edu/).
-He currently leads the computer vision and machine learning group at VTTI.
-He is also a Lecturer in the [Bradley Department of Electrical and Computer Engineering](https://ece.vt.edu/) and as an Affiliated Faculty in the [Department of Computer Science](https://cs.vt.edu/).
-In addition, He is a Faculty Affiliate of the [Sanghani Center for Artificial Intelligence and Data Analytics](https://sanghani.cs.vt.edu/) and the [Center for Future Work Places and Practices](https://cfwpp.icat.vt.edu/).
+My name is Abhijit Sarkar.
+I am a Senior Research Associate in the Division of Data & Analytics at [Virginia Tech Transportation Institute (VTTI)](https://www.vtti.vt.edu/).
+I currently lead the computer vision and machine learning group whish is part of the Division of Data and Analytics.
+I am also a Lecturer in the [Bradley Department of Electrical and Computer Engineering](https://ece.vt.edu/) and an Affiliated Faculty in the [Department of Computer Science](https://cs.vt.edu/).
+In addition, I am Faculty Affiliate at the [Sanghani Center for Artificial Intelligence and Data Analytics](https://sanghani.cs.vt.edu/) and the [Center for Future Work Places and Practices](https://cfwpp.icat.vt.edu/).

+My research focuses towards building 'safe, secure, and healthy world' that serves all.

 <!-- Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.